bradylee111/ECE411-Practicum/Software/README.md

-Code complies but has not been loaded on to the chip and will need to be tested with the actual components attached.
-The pin numbers will have to be modified once the PCB is finalized.
+Code has been tested and is fully functional.

+Functionality:

+Setup portion designates which pins are going to be used.
+The forever loop portions designates which note to sound depending which photoresistor has been selected by the LED.
+Each photoresistor is connected to a single note from the C major scale.